top of page

 About labor pains

-There's so much pressure that keeps washing over the body.
-It’s like waves crashing into you on a beach.
-It's so intense, but by the time you can decide whether or not it's unbearable, it's gone, receded into the sunset, and you are relaxed until the next one viciously crashes into you.
+There is immense pressure that continually washes over the body, similar to waves crashing against you on a beach.
+It's incredibly intense, but by the time you can determine if it's an overwhelming force, it has already faded away into the sunset, leaving you relaxed until the next one violently crashes into you.

 The 1 more push realization

-I was told to be patient and to push, breathing with the contraction to minimize a tear.
-To have patience in those 2 minutes until the next contraction is hard because you can see and feel the baby's head.
+I was told to be patient and to push with the contraction wave, and to have patience in those 2 minutes... felt like eternity!

 6:33pm

-I remember saying in between that contraction, "OMG, why isn't she crying?!!?" and the midwife said until their whole body is out, they still think they are inside, so they don't take their first breath of air.
+I remember saying in between the final contractions, "OMG, why isn't she crying?!!?" and the midwife said until their whole body is out, they still think they are inside, so they don't take their first breath of air.

 Skin to skin bliss

-I was guided to lay back and Renn, screaming, was brought onto my chest and literally, even writing this now, I am streaming in tears, as that was the most surreal moment of my life.
+I was guided to lay back and, screaming baby, was brought onto my chest and literally, even writing this now, I am streaming in tears, as that was the most surreal moment of my life.
 Brian was behind me, kissing my head, whispering what a good job I did and how much he loved me.
 The midwives were scurrying around, getting things ready for the measurement checks and cleaning the area around me.

-At this point, I'm covered in blood and there is this beautiful little creature in my hands cooing.
+At this point, I look down and there is this beautiful little creature in my hands cooing.
 I can't even remember what all happened in those moments, but it was so magical.
 It was so pure and it didn't feel real.
 I can transport myself back to that moment if I really think about it, and I’ll get shivers of bliss every time.

 3 hours of monitoring